Type 87 Chi-I medium tank

 The Type 87 Chi-I medium tank a/k/a Experimental tank No.1 (試製1 号戦車) was the first indigenously designed tank produced by Japan for the Imperial Japanese Army.
 Development of this medium tank began in June 1925 and was completed by February 1927.
 During the field trials, the tank proved to be too heavy and under-powered.
 The project was cancelled and a new light tank design was finished by April 1928 and designated the Type 89 I-Go.

 History

 Development of the first Japanese-designed tank began in June 1925.
 The original plan was for two types of tanks to be created.
 A light tank at 10-ton based on the French Renault FT tank and a 20-ton design modelled after the British Vickers tanks.
-A team of four engineers in the motorcar group of the Technical Bureau participated in the development of the medium tank, including a young army officer, Major Tomio Hara.
+A team of four engineers in the motorcar group of the Technical Bureau participated in the development of the medium tank, including Major Tomio Hara.
 Major Hara later became the head of the tank development department and would rise to the rank of general.
 According to Hara, the first task on the agenda was to develop an indigenous medium main battle tank.

 The Army Technical Bureau set out the specifications, including: